Ryex/pyitect/README.rst

     }

-Pyitect also tracks enabeled plugins `System.enabeled_plugins` is a mapping of plugin names to a mapping of versions to `Plugin` objects.
+Pyitect also tracks enabled plugins `System.enabeled_plugins` is a mapping of plugin names to a mapping of versions to `Plugin` objects.
 Like so

 ::